anthelix/UdacityNanoEng/README.md

 `Day 24` 2020/01/25 #30DaysOfUdacity #SQL #DEND : Small day.
 I read about clustering and partition key in Cassandra.
 How do you find them?
 You'd be amazing to give me some tips or read up on the subject!!!
 I wish you a wonderful Sunday.

 `Day 25` 2020/01/26 #30DaysOfUdacity #SQL #DEND :An other small day.
 I'm about to complete project two.
 Tomorrow, maybe?
 I still have a few more checks and the readme to finish.

+`Day 26 2020/01/27` #30DaysOfUdacity #SQL #DEND : That's it, project 2, finish!!! 🚀🚀👍 This chapter on Cassandra is really very interesting.
+I have to go deeper into the subject and the ERD and UML...
+The diagrams, I spent a little time on them.